whitfin/cachex/docs/cache-limits.md

   policy: Cachex.Policy.LRW,
   # how much to reclaim on bound expiration
   reclaim: 0.1,
-  # options to pass to the policy server
+  # options to pass to the policy
   options: []
 }
 ```